Gen Z’s love affair with ultra-processed foods: A silent killer?

 "If students do not plan their diet properly, they will lose out on important nutrients, aside from gaining weight from eating all the pizzas, burgers, and nuggets.

-Addressing weight loss diets, Pui pointed out that while diets like keto may have worked in the short term, many individuals struggled to maintain such strict regimens, often neglecting their diet once they reached their target weight.
+Addressing weight loss diets, Foong pointed out that while diets like keto may have worked in the short term, many individuals struggled to maintain such strict regimens, often neglecting their diet once they reached their target weight.

 Meanwhile, she added, intermittent fasting was too lenient with the idea of eating whatever people wanted, which led to neglecting necessary nutrition.